+Math 7

-Math 7 (5000) Year
+(5000) Year

 This course covers the Utah core standards for seventh graders.
 Students will learn through differentiated instruction and blended learning with online programs such as Mathia and Aleks.

--Math 7 Honors: Honors opportunities with be given to all students in this course and students will receive the Honors designation on their transcript if they choose to complete the honors opportunities offered throughout each term.
+Honors opportunities with be given to all students in this course and students will receive the Honors designation on their transcript if they choose to complete the honors opportunities offered throughout each term.

-Grade 7 Mathematics Accelerated (Math 8) (5010) Year
+Grade 7 Mathematics Accelerated (Math 8)

+(5010) Year

-Students must qualify for the Accelerated 7th/8th Grade Math course by taking the CogAT exam or completing the math portfolio.
+Students must qualify for the Accelerated 7th/8th Grade Math course by scoring in the 90th percentile or above on the quantitative portion of the CogAT exam.
 This course covers the Utah core standards for eighth graders.
 On this track, students can take AP Calculus in 11th grade, and AP Statistics in 12th grade.